Oaxacan Daydreams: Tlayudas, Street Art & Mezcal | Oaxaca City, México

 The artists of Oaxaca use street art as a way to support the struggle of the people and to encourage conversation about the current problems that the people of Oaxaca, especially indigenous peoples, face.
 Even though Oaxaca is one of the safest states in México, it’s still one of the poorest in the country.
 Street art is one way for its people to show tourists the harsh realities that lie behind our aesthetic vacation photos on Instagram.
 They’re only a small ripple on the surface of what Oaxacans want the world to know.
 These pieces and every ounce of what they represent came home with me.

 Monte Albán is one of the most important archeological sites of México where different groups of peoples, including the Olmecs, Zapotecs and Mixtecs, lived throughout 1,500 years.
 The once-bustling city is believed to have been carved out of the mountain starting in the sixth century BC.
 If you’ve ever held a $20 pesos bill, then you’ll have seen Monte Albán in the palm of your hand.
-After a 20-minute drive from the center of Oaxaca City, Monte Albán was the first stop on the all-day private tour we booked through our hotel.
+Only a 20-minute drive from the center of Oaxaca City, Monte Albán was the first stop on the all-day private tour we booked through our hotel.
 The total cost for the tour for eight people on a sprinter van was $3,500 MXN (about $500 MXN each with tip) with four stops and a buffet lunch.
 We only ended up doing two of the stops because we had a dinner reservation and the last two stops just felt like we were just going to be taken there to buy things.
 I do have to admit the lunch was subpar and very disorganized.
 But all in all, I enjoyed our day and I enjoyed our tour guide.
 You are bound to find a tour to suit your specific needs or you can explore on your own!

 Our time in Monte Albán was truly lovely though.
 Our guide explained the history of the site as we walked through its great plazas, admired the pyramids, took in the carved hieroglyphics and basked in the delicious drizzling weather.
 The clouds and slight rain made the 2.5 hours we spent there feel like a breeze.
 That being said, do bring a hat, sunscreen, and water because there is hardly any shade and I can imagine how hot it gets on a sunny day.